formkiq/docs.formkiq.com/docs/platform/security.md

 - `documentType`
 - `classification`

-These attributes form the **resource context** used in OPA's decision-making process.
-When a user makes a request, the OPA policy can evaluate both the **user attributes** (such as roles, department, or clearance level) and the **document attributes** to make a dynamic access decision.
+These attributes form the resource context used in OPA decisions.
+When a user makes a request, the policy can evaluate both user attributes and document attributes.

 #### API Endpoint

-This endpoint allows administrators to define or update **OPA access policies** for a specific site.
-These policies use **attribute-based access control (ABAC)** logic to determine document access based on user roles and document attributes.
+This endpoint allows administrators to define or update OPA access policies for a site:

 ```http
 PUT /sites/:siteId/opa/accessPolicy/policyItems